Skip to content

 gitMust be installed and on your PATH.
 Tarsk uses git to clone repositories and manage branches.
 Download from git-scm.com.

 Node.js 18+ or BunRequired for npx tarsk.
-The Electron app bundles its own runtime.
+The desktop app (Electrobun) bundles its own runtime.

 gh CLI (optional)Required only for creating GitHub repositories and pull requests from within Tarsk.
 Install from cli.github.com.